olaniyan4m/Thenga-Project/APP_STORE_READY.md

 ## 🎉 **CONGRATULATIONS!**

-**Your Pezela project is 100% ready for production deployment and App Store submission!**
+**Your Thenga project is 100% ready for production deployment and App Store submission!**

 ### **What You Have:**
 - ✅ **Complete Mobile App** (iOS + Android)